5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Sandy_Bridge_Ventura.md

 ## Precautions and Limitations
 This is what you need to know before attempting to install macOS Monterey and newer on unsupported systems:

-- :warning: Backup your working EFI folder on a FAT32 formatted USB Flash Drive juest in case something goes because we have to modify the config and content of the EFI folder.
+- :warning: Backup your working EFI folder on a FAT32 formatted USB Flash Drive just in case something goes because we have to modify the config and content of the EFI folder.
 - Check if your iGPU/GPU is supported by OCLP.
 Although Drivers for Intel, NVIDIA and AMD cards can be added in Post-Install, the [list of supported GPUs](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches) is limited.
 - AMD Polaris Cards (Radeon 4xx/5xx, etc.) can't be used with Sandy Bridge CPUs because they rely on the AVX2 instruction set which is only supported by Haswell and newer.
 - Check if any peripherals you are using are compatible with macOS 12+ (Wifi and BlueTooth come to mind).